DIY Healthy Travels Roll-On You Need for Your Next Trip

 Essential oils are concentrated plant essences.
 They are different than infused oils because they contain only the volatile oil portion of the plant.
 When purchasing essential oils it’s best to choose certified organic essential oils.
 The name brand isn’t as important as organic certification.
 Because essential oils are so concentrated, any pesticides used on the plant will be concentrated in the essential oils.
 You don’t want pesticides in your medicine cabinet.

 Essential oil concentration is important.
-Once you have your essential oils you want to dilute them as we do in this roller stick recipe.
+Once you have your essential oils you want to dilute them as we do in this roll-on stick recipe.
 You don’t want to use the essential oil without diluting it first.
 Don’t just apply a drop of essential oil to the inside of your wrist for perfume.
 You can end up burning your skin.
 They are that concentrated.

 For most applications, you will dilute your essential oils to 1% to 3% concentration.
 That’s 2 drops to 5 drops per teaspoon of carrier oil.
 For perspective, the average 5 ml bottle of essential oil contains 100 drops of essential oil, so a small bottle of essential oil goes a long way.
-In this recipe, the grapeseed oil is the carrier oil that dilutes the essential oil.
+In this recipe, grapeseed oil is the carrier oil that dilutes the essential oil.

 Adult and teenager dilution: This recipe has a 3% dilution of essential oil to carrier oil.
 This is the dilution of essential oil to use for acute issues.